-- BIOL 151 should be taken by allied health, biochemistry, or biology majors who receive AP biology credit.
+- BIOL 151 should be taken by allied health, biochemistry, or biological sciences majors who receive AP biology credit.
 Many medical schools and graduate programs will not accept AP biology to meet requirements for admission.
-AP credit for BIOL 151 will only be given with approval of the chair of the Department of Biology and Chemistry.
+AP credit for BIOL 151 will be given only with approval of the chair of the Department of Biology and Chemistry.

-- Students may take a maximum of 3 units total from BIOL 390, BIOL 391, BIOL 490, BIOL 497, or BIOL 498a for elective credit toward the BS in Allied Health or the BS in Biology.
+- Students may take a maximum of 3 units total from BIOL 390, BIOL 391, BIOL 490, BIOL 497, or BIOL 498a for elective credit toward the BS in Allied Health or the BS in Biological Sciences.

 The following courses may not be taken to meet upper-division elective requirements in any major in the department: